-Olympic Destroyer, Rev. 1
+Olympic Destroyer, Campaign1

 Hours before the 2018 Winter Olympics in February 2018 the computing systems of several high-profile Olympics sponsors, organizers, and facility operators were infected with malware that spread worm-like through their networks.
 That malware, dubbed OlympicDestroyer (OD), was found to be a computer worm that was a Wiper.
-Wipers are a class of malware that destroys data in file systems and The threat actors apparently wanted to disrupt the Olympics and destroy as many of the computing systems and infrastructure facilities as was possible.
+Wipers are a class of malware that destroys data in file systems and on end points.
+The threat actors apparently wanted to disrupt the Olympics and destroy as many of the computing systems and infrastructure facilities as was possible.
 According to published reports from Talos, LastLine, SecureList and others, the computer services operator Atos was infected, as was the Olympic Organizing Committee and an unnamed ski lodge.
 The Worm wreaked havoc, temporarily, but, the Olympics did proceed as planned.

 The attack strategy was a familiar one.
 At least a month before the Olympics began the threat actors began a sophisticated email spearphishing campaign with an Olympics-themed subject line and a weaponized Microsoft Word document loaded with a macro.
 A second infection vector contained a weaponized graphic image that targeted Korean-language users of Microsoft Office Neo.
 Once someone within a network either opened the Word document or viewed the weaponized image the binary was downloaded to the victim machine and the malware began its journey through the victim network.